Call Today! Free Immediate Response 818-781-1570

 Arrest warrants enter the picture where crimes are committed outside the officer's presence, such as when a crime is reported by a victim or witness hours, days, or weeks after the fact.
 Arrest warrants must be judicially authorized.

 This means that the law enforcement officer in possession of the information about the alleged crime presents their evidence to a judge to establish probable cause.
+This is done in the form of a sworn declaration executed by the officer, which outlines the basis for their suspicions that the suspect has committed a specific crime.

 Police could even use force to enter if they have reason to believe that the targeted person is inside the home.
 However, if they are a guest in another person's home, police aren't allowed to enter to execute the arrest warrant.
 They must first obtain a search warrant.

-Warrants Obtained by the Los Angeles District Attorney
+Warrants by the LA District Attorney

-Sometimes a warrant will be obtained directly by a Los Angeles District Attorney after the investigating officer has presented the case to the prosecutor's office and the District Attorney has decided to file a formal criminal case.
+Sometimes, a warrant will be obtained directly by a Los Angeles District Attorney after the investigating officer has presented the case to the prosecutor's office and the District Attorney has decided to file a formal criminal case.

+By far, the rarest way that an arrest warrant can be issued is following a grand jury indictment.
 Grand juries are panels made up of members of the public who make probable cause determinations after being presented with evidence by a prosecutor.

 Their proceedings are secret.
-If a grand jury determines that enough evidence exists to charge the defendant, they will issue an indictment.
+If a grand jury determines that enough evidence exists to charge the defendant, it will issue an indictment.
+The judge presiding over the grand jury will then typically issue an arrest warrant to accompany the indictment.

 Search Warrants

 Search warrants serve a distinct function from arrest warrants.
 Search warrants provide law enforcement with judicial authorization to search a specific person or place for specific items which, if found and seized, will provide evidence that a crime has occurred.
-There is also the knock and announce rule.
-A warrantless search is unconstitutional under the Fourth Amendment.

-These protections were introduced into the bill of rights by the framers of the Constitution in response to the prior practice of “general warrants,” which allowed authorities to search the persons and residences of colonial citizens virtually at will, without individualized suspicion.
+These protections were introduced into the Bill of Rights by the framers of the Constitution in response to the prior practice of “general warrants,” which allowed authorities to search the persons and residences of colonial citizens virtually at will, without individualized suspicion.

-It's important to note there is an exception for any items that are in plain view during a search.
+It's important to note that there is an exception for any items that are in plain view during a search.
 Any unlawful items that are clearly visible without moving anything can be used against you.

 In other words, if the Los Angeles police enter your home with a search warrant authorizing them to look for your brother, who has an active arrest warrant, and they observe a large amount of methamphetamine on the kitchen table, they can lawfully seize it and use against you and your brother even though the warrant specifically limited their search for your brother.